maidsafe/rfcs/proposed/0008 MPID Messaging.md

 In this case, the existing library infrastructure would probably need significant changes to allow a Vault to act as an MPID Client (e.g. the MPID struct is defined in the SAFE Client library).

+Another point is that (as with MAID accounts), there is no cleanup done by the network of MpidMessages if the user decides to stop using SAFE.

+Also, not exactly within the scope of this RFC, but related to it; MPID packets at the moment have no human-readable name.
+It would be more user-friendly to provide this functionality.